Your Baby at 18 Weeks Pregnant

 Advice overload.
 You may notice that everyone, from your mother-in-law to complete strangers, feels compelled to offer advice about your pregnancy.
 While unsolicited opinions can be annoying, try to take them in stride.
 You don't have to explain yourself to anyone.
 A simple "Thanks, I'll keep that in mind" should do the trick.
 Try to remember that people mean well and that they're excited for you too.

 Dizzy spells.
 Your heart is working 40 to 50 percent harder than it did before you were pregnant.
-This industry, combined with the pressure of your growing uterus on blood vessels, can occasionally leave you feeling faint, particularly when you get up quickly.
+This effort, combined with the pressure of your growing uterus on blood vessels, can occasionally leave you feeling faint, particularly when you get up quickly.
 Be sure to rest frequently.
 Lie down on your left side for a few minutes several times a day to increase your circulation.
 Low blood sugar can also lead to wooziness.
-Eating a piece of fruit is a great way to keep you on your feet and stave off the munchies.
+Resting, lying down on your side, or eating a piece of fruit will help with circulation and settling dizzy spells.

 Mini moves.
-Most women first feel the fetus's movements between 16 and 20 weeks.
+Most women first feel their little one's movements between 16 and 20 weeks.
 Your little one is still small, so it'll be more of a gentle flutter than a forceful kick.